-- 1 Position the mounting template on the surface where you intend to mount the Telephony Gateway and secure in place with transparent tape. - 2 Drill holes through the template in the specified locations for the mounting screws.
-After drilling holes, remove the template from the surface. - 3 If using drywall anchors, set them into the wall.
+- 3 If using drywall anchors, set them into the wall.
 Then, drive the screws into the wall leaving a gap of about 1/8" (3 mm) between the screw head and the wall.
-If not using anchors, just drive the screws. - 4 Orient the Telephony Gateway with the indicator lights facing up or right, as desired.
-Slip both mounting slots (in the back of the Telephony Gateway) over the screws, then slide the case down until the narrow end of the keyhole slot contacts the screw shaft. - 5 Proceed to Connecting the Telephony Gateway.
+If not using anchors, just drive the screws. - 4 Slip both mounting slots in the back of the mounting bracket over the screws, then slide the bracket down until the narrow end of the keyhole slot contacts the screw shaft. - 5 Hang the Telephony Gateway on the wall by inserting the six tabs on the mounting bracket into the six slots in the back of the Telephony Gateway and sliding the Telephony Gateway down until it drops in place on the bracket. - 6 Proceed to Connecting the Telephony Gateway.